-High-Level Waste
+High-level waste

 High-level radioactive waste is primarily used nuclear fuel.
-The Nuclear Waste Management Organization is mandated under the Nuclear Fuel Waste Act to develop and implement a longterm solution for used nuclear fuel from Canada's reactors.
-Adaptive Phased Management (APM) is the name of Canada's plan for the long-term management of used nuclear fuel.
-It consists of the centralized containment and isolation of Canada's used fuel in a deep geological repository in an area with suitable geology and an informed and willing host.
+The NWMO is mandated under the Nuclear Fuel Waste Act to develop and implement a long-term solution for used nuclear fuel from Canada's reactors.
+Adaptive Phased Management is the name of Canada's plan for the long-term management of used nuclear fuel.
+It consists of the centralized containment and isolation of Canada's used fuel in a deep geological repository in an area with suitable geology and informed and willing hosts.

 However, there are also small amounts of non-fuel high-level radioactive waste in Canada.
-To address the non-fuel high-level waste, disposal in a deep geological repository (DGR) along with the intermediate-level waste is recommended as part of the ISRW.
+To address the non-fuel high-level waste, disposal in a deep geological repository along with the intermediate-level waste is recommended as part of the integrated strategy.